mckennapsean/dissertation/content/03-framework.md

 ](figures/daf/activity-timeline.pdf){#fig:order width="100%"}

-Other visualization process models are also characterized in similar ways, supporting ordered forward movement with iteration [@Chee2011; @Tory2004;
+Many visualization process models are also characterized in similar ways, supporting ordered forward movement with iteration [@Chee2011; @Tory2004;
-@Wassink2009; @Sedlmair2012b; @DIS2010]; and still others suggest an overlap
+@Wassink2009; @Sedlmair2012b; @DIS2010]; and researchers in visualization and
-between stages, such as the nine-stage framework [@Sedlmair2012b] and the international standard for human-centered design activities [@DIS2010].
-These models, however, are often represented linearly or cyclically and imply the need to start at the beginning of the process, making it difficult, for example, to capture the process of a more complex visualization redesign project.
-We want to ensure flexibility of this framework to maximize its utility for a wide variety of visualization designers.
+design suggest an overlap between stages, such as the nine-stage framework [@Sedlmair2012b] and the international standard for human-centered design activities [@DIS2010].
+However, researchers often represent their design models linearly [@Sedlmair2012b] or cyclically [@DIS2010] and thus imply the need to start at the beginning of the process, making it difficult, for example, to capture the process of a more complex visualization redesign project.
+We want to ensure flexibility of the design activity framework to maximize its utility for a wide variety of visualization designers.

 To establish and showcase these two movement principles, we provide several